 Artist Mark Fairnington has been commissioned by Newcastle University to create an exhibition at Cherryburn as part of a programme examining the role of art within heritage properties

-At Cherryburn Mark Fairnington will display a series of miniature oil paintings, which have been made to reflect the place, the landscape and the work of Thomas Bewick.
+At Cherryburn, Mark Fairnington has created series of miniature oil paintings, which have been made to reflect the place, the landscape and the work of Thomas Bewick.
 The paintings are on display in the half parlour of the birthplace.

 The new paintings include miniature landscapes that look at the countryside of Bewick from a contemporary viewpoint, and will be roughly the size of a Bewick print, mimicking the amount of detail he was able to include in such a small space.

 Walking looking and telling tales will be on display at Cherryburn 2 June – 4 November.
 Follow Mark’s journey here